-We are wholly owned by our parent company, CCH II and indirectly owned by Charter.
+We are wholly owned by our parent company, CCH I and indirectly owned by Charter.
 Charter was organized as a Delaware corporation in 1999 and completed an initial public offering of its Class A common stock in November 1999.
 Charter is a holding company whose principal assets are an approximate 55% equity interest (52% for accounting purposes) and a 100% voting interest in Charter Communications Holding Company, LLC ("Charter Holdco"), the direct parent of CCHC, LLC ("CCHC").
 Charter's only business is to act as the sole manager of Charter Holdco and its subsidiaries.
 As sole manager, Charter controls the affairs of Charter Holdco and its limited liability company subsidiaries, including us.

 Paul G. Allen controls Charter through an as-converted common equity interest of approximately 49% and a voting control interest of 91% as of December 31, 2006.
 He also owns 45% of Charter Holdco through affiliated entities.
 His membership units in Charter Holdco are convertible at any time for shares of Charter's Class B common stock on a one-for-one basis, which shares are in turn convertible into Charter's Class A common stock.
-Each share of Class A common stock is entitled to one vote.
-Mr. Allen is entitled to ten votes for each share of Class B common stock and for each membership unit in Charter Holdco held by him and his affiliates.
+Each share of Class B common stock and for each membership unit in Charter Holdco held by him and his affiliates.